-Grants Administration Manual FY2020 Archive
+Grants Administration Manual FY2021 Archive

-This is an archive of the Grants Administration Manual from FY 2020.
-Please note that archived versions of the forms (shown in grey text) are not provided within this archive, as grantees should always use the most recent form provided on the BWSR website.
+This is an archive of the Grants Administration Manual from FY 2021.
+Please note that archived versions of forms (shown in grey text under Contents) are not provided within this archive.
+Grantees should always use the most recent version of any form, which are provided on the BWSR website at https://bwsr.state.mn.us/gam.